Columbus Day Open House

-Because the degree is individually structured, the Program Coordinators consult with candidates to recommend a culminating evaluation.
-Such an evaluation may include an exhibition, an electronic presentation and/or a thesis.
-All evaluations will include an oral examination to a five-person committee chaired by the Graduate Coordinator of your emphasis with your mentor in attendance.
-Students and mentors work together to create an evaluation procedure that satisfies the department requirements and meets the student's needs.
+Because the degree is individually structured, the mentors consult with candidates and other faculty to recommend a culminating evaluation.
+Such an evaluation typically includes a thesis exhibition or electronic presentation.
+All evaluations include an oral examination to a four to five person committee chaired by the student's faculty mentor.
 This evaluation is scheduled during at the end of the final semester.

 Studio Art Emphasis

 The Department offers opportunity to study in a variety of media including Ceramics, Drawing, Design, Illustration, Painting, Photography, Printmaking, and Sculpture.
 Studies also include specific attention to the latest developments in Art Theory, Criticism and History.
 Students are expected to work intensively in hands-on experiences conducted in well-equipped studio facilities.
 Through discussions and critiques, students advance through to their final exhibition.
 Graduates of the program often go on to become community-college professors, museum professionals, gallery workers and self-employed artists.
 Graduates have also been accepted in well-known M.F.A. programs.